riditalove/weather-webApp/README.md

-#We are learning git and github

-I am ridita.
-This is weather app
+This is a weather app.
+Here you can find the weather by entering the city name.It also has iserauthenticartion.